WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 `getnewaddress`
 11. Generate the first 101 blocks with:
 `generatetoaddress 101 <replace_new_address_here>`
-12. Now you have your own Bitcoin blockchain and you are a God there - try to resist the insurmountable temptation to start your own shit coin, remember there is only one true coin.
-You can create transactions with the Send button and confirm with:
+12. Now you have your own Bitcoin blockchain.
+You can create transactions with the Send button and confirm with creating a new block:
 `generatetoaddress 1 <replace_new_address_here>`

 You can force rebuilding the txindex with the `-reindex` command line argument.
+Bitcoin Core needs to be running during the next steps.

 ## Setup Wasabi Backend